Cost Segregation for Residential Rental Property: Complete Guide

 When is the best time to get a cost segregation study for a rental property?

 The ideal time is in the same tax year the property is acquired, constructed, or significantly renovated.
-This timing matters especially now that 100% bonus depreciation is back in effect as of January 19, 2025.
+This timing matters especially now that 100% bonus depreciation applies to qualified property with an acquisition date of January 19, 2025 or later.
+The TCJA phase-down is still in effect.
+If a taxpayer acquired a property before January 19, 2025, and places it into service after January 19, 2025 in 2025 or 2026, they will experience 40% bonus depreciation and 20% bonus depreciation, respectively.
 That said, a look-back study can be ordered at any time for properties already owned.